sou-matteo-sav/sou_lab_cni/sou_podman/README.md

-# Role Name
+# sou_lab_cni
 =========

+## Info

-This role will be used to install podman
+This role will deploy 3 podman containers. haproxy, grafana and prometheus.
+It will take care of haproxy ssl certs generation.